tommyjlong/SpeedTest-CLI-With-Home-Assistant/README.md

 # Instructions
 ## Home Assistant
 ### Home Assistant Speedtest Dot Net
-Setup the Speedtest dot net integration in HA and configure the manual mode to TRUE.
+Setup the Speedtest dot net integration in HA and configure it to run in manual mode.
+To do this, go to the Speedtest.net Integration, and click on the 3-dots and disable the "Enable polling for updates".
 Restart HA, and check the Developer's Tools where you should see 3 sensors:
 * `sensor.speedtest_download`
 * `sensor.speedtest_ping`
 * `sensor.speedtest_upload`

-Manual mode is required (If you use the GUI check "Disable auto-update").
-This prevents the integration from running its own version of speedtest and subsequently prevents it from updating these sensors itself.
+Note: in Manual mode the integration will no longer auto-run periodically and subsequently prevents it from updating these sensors itself.
+The exception is that when the Speedtest.net integration first starts up, it will always perform its version of a speedtest.

-Note: HA provides a native service `sensor.update_speedtest` that is used to run the third-party speedtest-cli.
-This service is not to be used along with this project.
-Instead you will be able to use shell command service called 'launch_speedtest_cli'.
+Note: HA provides a native "action" (formerly "service") that is called `homeassistant.update_entity` that can be used to have the integration perform its own speedtest on demand.
+This action is not to be used with this project.
+Instead you will be able to use a shell command action/service called 'launch_speedtest_cli'.

 ### Home Assistant Token Generation
 Follow the instructions for having HA generate a "Long-Lived Access Token".
 As of this writting, this is done by going to the User profile and going to the card "Long-Lived Access Token" and clicking "CREATE TOKEN".
 A Popup should show you the newly generated token (you can give it some friendly name).
 It is required that you copy this token as it will be used later in the python file.